spiffe/tornjak/docs/quickstart/README.md

 In this tutorial, we will show how to configure Tornjak with a SPIRE deployment using the SPIRE k8s quickstart tutorial.
 This is heavily inspired by the [SPIRE quickstart for Kubernetes](https://spiffe.io/docs/latest/try/getting-started-k8s/).

-This tutorial will get you up and running with Tornjak in two steps:
+This tutorial will get you up and running with a local deployment of SPIRE and Tornjak in three simple steps: setting up the deployment files, deployment, and connecting to Tornjak.

+Contents
 1. [Requirements](#step-0-requirements)
 2. [Setup of Deployment files](#step-1-setup-quickstart-tutorial)
 3. [Deployment of SPIRE and co-located Tornjak](#step-2-deployment)